guruvamsi-policharla/pc-sigs/README.md

 Navigate to `build/bin` and you should find two binaries titled `pcsig_bench` and `linkpcsig_bench`.

-These binary takes two parameters:
+These binaries take two parameters:

 1. Number of signatures to average over.
 2. Message to create the signature on.